vivaan12may-bot/Simple-interest-calc/README.md

-# Simple Interest Calculator
+# github-final-project - Simple Interest Calculator

-This project contains a Bash script that calculates simple interest.
+## Description
+A simple interest calculator that calculates the interest amount based on principal, rate, and time.

 ## Formula

 Simple Interest = (Principal × Rate × Time) / 100

-## Technologies
+## Usage

+Enter:
+- Principal amount
+- Rate of interest
-- Bash
+- Time period

-## Author
-Vivaan
+The calculator will return the simple interest value.